CorneliusMN/Pawduction_exam/README.md

 This project was done as part of the course Data Science in Production: MLOps and Software Engineering (Autumn 2025) at the IT University of Copenhagen.
 For more information click [here.](https://github.com/lasselundstenjensen/itu-sdse-project)

-The project is made up of cookiecutter files, organized with a daggerworkflow in go, which is orchestrated by a github workflow.
+The project is made up of Cookiecutter files, organized with a Dagger workflow in Go, which is orchestrated by a GitHub workflow.

 ![Project architecture](./docs/project-architecture.png)